latiif/HotCorn/README.md

 }
 ```
 #### Get All Latest Episodes of Vikings aired after January 1st 2020
-In this example we get *ALL* episodes of Vikings aired afetr January 1st 2020 i.e. _1577842429_.
+In this example we get *ALL* episodes of Vikings aired after January 1st 2020 i.e. _1577842429_.

 ```bash
 java -jar HotCorn.jar sTEM 1577842429